abacusci/book-spreadsheet-basics/README.md

 This book is ideal for:

 - Beginners starting with spreadsheet tools
-- Students taking their first AbacusCI Office Productivity module
+- Students taking their first Office Productivity module
 - Anyone looking to organize data and perform simple calculations

 ---